 Led by Pramila Shrestha, Sustainability Coordinator of Nepal Sanctuary Treks, team building activities were conducted for children to improve coordination and cooperation between the teams through games.

 In the Sustainability interactive session, children were given an opportunity to identify sustainable and unsustainable practices.
-Children were introduced to observe problems and solutions about environmental conservation through pictures.
-Likewise, different team building games organized for the children where they energetically engaged and had a lot of fun.
+Children were introduced to observing problems and solutions to environmental conservation through pictures.
+Likewise, different team-building games were organized for the children where they energetically engaged and had a lot of fun.

 Tree Plantation Program

-On the day of the plantation activity, the children, facilitator and other participants first gathered together at Katja ground.
-The participants were divided into 10 groups of 5 each where each group assigned to cultivate five saplings at Katja premises with their small hands and watering them.
+On the day of the plantation activity, the children, facilitator, and other participants first gathered together at Katja ground.
+The participants were divided into 10 groups of 5 each, where each group was assigned to cultivate five saplings at Katja premises with their small hands and watering them.

-The participant planted 50 nos. saplings of tropical fruits like mango, avocado, walnut, apples and many more.
-Tulsi Gyawali, Managing Director of Nepal Sanctuary Treks were told about the significance of the environment in our lives, how much it matters to every living being, and how we should conserve it.
+The participant planted 50 nos.
+Saplings of tropical fruits like mango, avocado, walnut, apples, and many more.
+Tulsi Gyawali, Managing Director of Nepal Sanctuary Treks was told about the significance of the environment in our lives, how much it matters to every living being, and how we should conserve it.

 The most appealing part was the active engagement and interest of children in environmental conservation and sustainability.
-Their inquisitive in learning about the environment, raising the questions that they have in their mind and actively answering the questions was absolutely commendable.
+Their inquisitiveness in learning about the environment, raising the questions that they have in their mind, and actively answering the questions was absolutely commendable.
 Such a green initiative program is a great way to make the new generation conscious of the critical situation.

-This will lead the children taking an interest in their environment and making greener choices.
-In the program, we taught life skills through tree planting, teamwork through workshops and games.
-Children learned responsibility by caring for the plants, how to communicate and compromise with each other.
+This will lead the children to take an interest in their environment and make greener choices.
+In the program, we taught life skills through tree planting, and teamwork through workshops and games.
+Children learned responsibility by caring for the plants, and how to communicate and compromise with each other.

 Dance Performance of Children

-Though the entire event itself was special, the energetic and talented children’s wonderful dance performance added an additional charm to the program.
+Though the entire event itself was special, the energetic and talented children’s wonderful dance performance added a charm to the program.